linz/geostore/USAGE.md

 ## Command line

+To install the Geostore CLI, run `pip3 install geostore`.

 The general synopsis is `geostore NOUN VERB [PARAMETER…]`. `NOUN` is the type of thing the command is operating on, for example `version` when dealing with dataset versions. `VERB` is the action it is telling the system to take, for example `list` to show a listing of the relevant objects, or